 Local Omaha hospitals offer immediate services to victims of sexual assault and domestic violence 24 hours per day, 7 days a week.
-Sexual/Domestic Assault Nurse Examiners (SANE) are nurses who have received special training in the collection of forensic evidence in sexual assault and rape cases.
+Forensic Nurse Examiners (FNE) are nurses who have received special training in the collection of forensic evidence in sexual assault and rape cases.
 Completing a forensic examination does not require an individual to file a police report but would help preserve evidence in case the individual decides to file a police report at a later date.

-The nearest medical facilities to campus is:
+The nearest medical facilities to campus are: